Diva-Development/Documents/privacy-policy.md

 ## 5. Security

 We take the security of your data seriously and implement appropriate measures to protect it from unauthorized access, alteration, or disclosure.
-However, please be aware that no method of transmission over the Internet or electronic storage is 100% secure, and we cannot guarantee absolute security.
+However, please be aware that no method of transmission over the Internet or electronic storage is 100% secure, and we guarantee absolute security.

 ## 6. Children’s Privacy